RISD-Code-Lab/spring2020/README.md

 # Schedule

+## Code Lab Session 5: Ready, set, loop with Drawbot
+Based off of the concepts introduced two weeks ago in Session 3, we’ll have a hands-on workshop using Python 3 and [Drawbot](https://jquery.com/).

 ## Code Lab Session 4: Ready, set, loop with jQuery
 Based off of the concepts introduced last week, we’ll have a hands-on workshop using [jQuery](https://jquery.com/).
 We’ll also introduce the JSON data structure as a possible application of JavaScript.